 Two 60-second, contrasting monologues (maximum of 2 minutes) for the following classes:

 - Acting Company

 All students should be prepared to dance, even actors who consider themselves non-dancers.
 In small groups, everyone is taught and then performs a short dance combination to assess proficiency.

-Class Schedule - This PDF shows the days and times of all SOTT classes.
+Class Schedule - This PDF shows the days and times of our School of Theatre Training classes.

 Students train in a conservatory-style setting, rotating between acting and musical theatre focuses.
-This collaborative method emphasizes training of the whole actor.
-Topics covered during the year include Shakespeare, Laban based movement and choral vocal training.
-These specialized topics will also bring awareness to the student’s individual areas of needed growth.
+This collaborative method emphasizes training of the whole actor and brings awareness to the student’s areas of needed growth.
+This class introduces students to different acting methodologies and choral vocal training.
 There is an expectation of additional work outside of class, including script reading and extensive memorization.

 Company offers two separate tracks: Acting Company and Musical Theatre Company.
-Students continue their development through an exploration of classical training, a key component of student work.
-Acting Company provides a focus on advanced script and character work, and Musical Theatre provides comprehensive vocal training.
-A student may take this course for multiple years before advancing to Pre-Professional Company.
+Students work in a masterclass setting performing and receiving feedback on materials prepared/memorized outside of class.
+Both companies strive to cultivate the student’s individual artistic voice.
+Acting track provides specializations including deeper exploration of psychological gesture (Chekhov), and Musical Theatre track provides specializations including advanced vocal training and breathwork.
 There is an expectation of additional work outside of class, including script reading and extensive memorization.
 Students should arrive warmed-up and ready to begin work.